Navy2008/my-portfolio/README.md

 Git, github ssh and more but we will add one technology at the time.
 I created a new sshkey but it did not work.
+I made changes to the html section About me.